-Available editing operations:
+Available editing operations include:

-- Categories can be added, removed and renamed.
-When renaming a category, occurrences of it in function types will be updated accordingly. - Functions can be added, removed and edited.
+- Inherited abstract syntaxes can be added and removed. - Categories can be added, removed and renamed.
+When renaming a category, occurrences of it in function types will be updated accordingly. - Functions can be added, removed, renamed and edited.
 Concrete syntaxes are updated to reflect changes. - Functions can be reordered using drag-anddrop.